Imagine it is moving day in California.

 But will you?

-Hiring a moving company in California is a very important decision.
+Hiring a moving company in California is a crucial decision.
 If they lack proper insurance, you could be liable for any injury sustained on your property.
 Not only could a cheap mover cause damage to your belongings and not have coverage, but you could end up paying a whole lot more if there is an accident.

 So Who Regulates Moving Companies in California?